 My first job was a receptionist in a nail salon.
 I made appointments, put on jackets, and buckled folks in to the driver’s seat so their nail polish wouldn’t smear.
 At the end of each day, the owner would tell me, “Thank you for your work today.”
 No matter how many toe-nail clippings I’d swept or demanding women I’d navigated, I always felt seen and appreciated when my boss would say thanks.
 As an organizational gatekeeper, I’ve worked with many colleagues who say they like their work and they wish their bosses were more aware of how they navigate the frustrating parts of their roles.
 Employees want to be seen.
 Acknowledge the metaphorical toe nails and repeat the phrase, “Thank you for your work today,” with a sense of authentic appreciation as often as you can.

 It takes time to see your people.
 When you choose to invite gratitude into your spaces and conversations, you can appreciate the positive impacts you and your organization make.
 Try out these ideas before the end of the year.
 With practice, you’ll be able to encourage your team to focus, with grateful hearts, on all you set out to accomplish.

-*This question was adopted the list of questions from a presentation Greystone Technology gave in Fort Collins, Colorado
+*This question was adopted from a list of questions from a presentation Greystone Technology gave in Fort Collins, Colorado.

 Katie Huey is Trebuchet Group‘s Director of Operations.
 After five years working in nonprofit fundraising and administration, she is thrilled to be working with a consulting team who believes companies can impact the world for good.
 She believes in the power of story and the beauty found in sharing personal experience.
 Her freelance writing has appeared in Invoke Magazine and Hello Humans.
 She holds a BA in Sociology from the University of Colorado.